acscc/acscc.github.io/application.md

 title:  Application
 ---

-To attend the workshop, we ask all interested individuals to fill out [[this application form]](https://forms.gle/Nr8S6KuyRUE1Fcgb8).
+To attend the workshop, we ask all interested individuals to fill out [this application form](https://forms.gle/Nr8S6KuyRUE1Fcgb8).
 Bear in mind the following dates:

 - Start of applications: November 3rd, 2025
 - Deadline: before January 19th, 2026
 - Notification of acceptance: February 5th, 2025

 We aim for an inclusive event where a set of diverse and highly motivated young researchers and other climate change stakeholders can come together.
 We accept 40 participants.

-## Registration

-The registration fee includes:
+The participation fee of 500EUR includes:
 - Accommodation from Sunday to Friday (5 nights)
 - Breakfast at the accommodation
 - Lunch and coffee breaks at the workshop location